-The climate in Clark County is usually on the mild side.
-It is not an area where residents expect to see floods, hurricanes, or even tornados.
-But sometimes Mother Nature plays a few tricks.
+The climate in Clark County is usually mild.
+Residents do not expect to see floods, hurricanes or tornados, but sometimes Mother Nature plays a few tricks.

 Vanport Flood of 1948

-There were no flood-control dams on the Columbia River in the spring of 1948, when a rush of snow melt headed out to sea.
-Flood emergencies were battled all along Clark County's waterfront as the Columbia River continued to rise toward a crest of 31 feet.
+The Columbia River had no flood-control dams in the spring of 1948, when a rush of snow melt headed out to sea.
+Flood emergencies were battled all along Clark County's waterfront as the river continued to rise toward a crest of 31 feet.

 The county has faced rising flood waters on more than a few other occasions, but never with such devastating results.